janymuong/janymuong.github.io/_posts/2025-08-19-seventeen-on-the-road.md

 Speaking of building, there were always projects for the children: nets strung between trees, small huts, and simple obstacle courses.
 The gatherings had become centered on families who traveled with their tipis.
 Many of the kids were blond, juggling while switching between three languages, playing music and happy.
 Seeing talent bloom like that made home schooling click for me, at least for a while.

+<span style="color:white">I miss how the forest made time disappear.</span>

 In those moments it felt like we were building more than shelters or games.

 Equality was more than a slogan.
 Expensive cars stood beside rattling vans yet ownership dissolved once you crossed the fire line.
 Decisions on where to dig new latrines, which trees to fell, and where the next gathering should meet were hashed out in open councils.
 A talking stick made its slow orbit so every voice, timid or booming, could steer the camp.

 ![morales](assets/morales.gif)
-*[Uno Moralez](http://unomoralez.com), i love this russian pixel painter*
+*[Uno Moralez](http://unomoralez.com) i love this russian pixel painter*

 Every time, a month passed and it was time to move on.
 I had been crust punk enough to busk in the streets with strangers, and as I write this I remember those moments, like something straight out of [this](https://www.youtube.com/watch?v=sAFPf_xyUeQ&list=RDsAFPf_xyUeQ&start_radio=1).

-It was also my first time traveling alone, and it sparked in me the will to keep experimenting with other forms of solo journeys.
+<span style="color:white">It was also my first time traveling alone, and it sparked in me the will to keep experimenting with other forms of solo journeys.</span>

 The Rainbow gave me exactly what I lacked: evidence that goodness survives hardship.
 Eventually the crowds swelled, mysticism crept in, and the mood shifted from gritty utopia to something closer to a festival trend.
 As the circle grew wider, the spark grew thinner.
 That’s when I walked away to run a restaurant.